 On December 5, 2012, the EIA issued the Early Release of its Annual Energy Outlook for 2013 ("AEO2013").
 AEO2013 projects greater increases in domestic demand for natural gas than projected in prior Annual Energy Outlooks.
-In particular, AEO2013 projects greater increases in demand for natural gas from domestic industry, particularly from the bulk chemicals and primary metals industries and as a result of "higher output in the manufacturing sector."20 However, even AEO2013 appears to underestimate the coming growth in natural gas use for manufacturing if domestic prices remain low.21
+In particular, AEO2013 projects greater increases in demand for natural gas from domestic industry, particularly from the bulk chemicals and primary metals industries and as a result of "higher output in the manufacturing sector."
+However, even AEO2013 appears to underestimate the coming growth in natural gas use for manufacturing if domestic prices remain low.
+Much of the projected growth in industrial demand is expected to occur due to new and expanded natural gas intensive manufacturing